 Living in the Middle of Nowhere

 The gradual renovation that many of these homes go through is astounding, considering that the road to the mountainous houses is very narrow and hard to cross with large materials.
 It is inspiring to hear the homeowners recount stories about how they built their own canal by connecting piping from mountains 5km away by hand, or how they experienced climbing down the mountain for an hour for school every day as a child.
 Being one of the most popular shows on the network, programs like this are a testament to Japan’s intention to preserve and promote the countryside and the traditional-style homes that are found in those regions.
-However, many schools are rapidly shrinking and shutting down as families move to gain access to the conveniences of the metropolis, and class sizes dwindle as some high schools have only one student in their entire graduating class.
+However, many schools are rapidly shrinking and shutting down as families move to gain access to the conveniences of the metropolis, and class sizes dwindle as some high schools have only one student in their entire graduating class

 Recently, I’ve had the chance to visit the Utsunomiya countryside and its mountains, and was awestruck by the tranquil nature, and how amazing it felt to be absolutely surrounded by green, far and wide after being trapped in a very narrow horizon line in Tokyo.
 Although I’ve always been a fan of the city, the vibrancy of the green in Japan made me re-appreciate how serene and healing it is to be in the countryside.
 The crazy sights and tastes of the city are definitely a big pull for Japan, but I would argue that the rural landscape easily competes with the best the nation has to offer.